oasis-tcs/openc2-jadn/jadn-v1.1.md

 Elements of Sequence and OrderedSet collections are selected by position.
 The elements of a Bag collection cannot be selected; accessing returns an arbitrary member.

+**Union Types**:

+**Conformance**:

+* An application that uses JADN types MUST exhibit the behavior specified in Table 3-1.
+Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
+* An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
+* An instance of a Map, MapOf, or Record type MUST NOT have a key of the null type.
+* An instance of a Map, MapOf, or Record type with a key mapped to a null value MUST compare as equal to an otherwise identical instance without that key.
+* The length of an Array, ArrayOf or Record instance MUST not include null values after the last non-null value.
+* Two Array, ArrayOf or Record instances that differ only in the number of trailing nulls MUST compare as equal.

 ## 3.1 Type Definitions

 JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.

 * Every definition has five elements: